 The Tony Grampsas Youth Services (TGYS) Program is a statutory program providing funding to local organizations that work with youth and their families through programs designed to prevent youth crime and violence, and child abuse and neglect.
 TGYS is defined and guided by Colorado Revised Statutes (C.R.S.)
 26-6.8-101 through 106.
 Follow this link to read the statute and learn more about TGYS: Colorado Revised Statutes.

-TGYS runs on a three-year funding cycle, and is currently in year three of the cycle.
-Funds for the 2013-14 fiscal year are allocated to TGYS from Master Tobacco Settlement Dollars and the State of Colorado General Fund.
-This year, TGYS will provide funding to 56 lead agencies, supporting over 130 local community organizations through multi-agency and intermediary-agency partnerships.
+TGYS runs on a three-year funding cycle, and is currently in year one of the cycle.
+Funds for the 2014-15 state fiscal year are allocated to TGYS from Master Tobacco Settlement Dollars, the State of Colorado General Fund, and the Marijuana Tax Cash Fund.
+This year, TGYS will provide funding to 64 lead grantee agencies, supporting over 100 local community organizations through multi-agency and intermediary-agency partnerships.

 Click on the following link for descriptions of current TGYS Grantee Programs:

-Click on the following link for the TGYS 2011-12 Fiscal Year Annual Report:
+NEW!
+Click on the following link for the TGYS 2013-14 Fiscal Year Annual Report:

 Visit the VIPrevention Network website for more information on Violence and Injury Prevention trainings going on across the state at: http://vipreventionnetworkco.com/p/trainings.html